Jiaxing: Economy

 Industry is the main economic driver to the city's economy, contributing 47% to its GDP in 2015.
 Jiaxing is also well known as the 'hometown of silk', hence it is a famous producer of textiles and woolens.
 It is one of the world's largest exporters of leather goods.
 There are mechanical, chemical and electronic industries there.

 Jiaxing is an important energy base in East China.
 Qinshan Nuclear Power Plant, the first self-designed nuclear power station in China, and Fangjiashan Nuclear Power Plant (under construction) are located in Haiyan County.

 Jiaxing Export Processing Zone

 Established in 2003, Jiaxing Export Processing Zone is a state-level export processing zone approved by State Council.
 It has a built-up area of 2.98 km2.
 Its development goal is to become the export processing base for IT, IC, mechanical and electrical, electronics and other high-tech industries.

+Jiaxing has established a "Zongzi Cultural Ecological Preservation Area" in its southern suburbs.
+This initiative aims to protect the entire cultural ecosystem surrounding the traditional food, including the cultivation of specific glutinous rice varieties, bamboo leaf harvesting, and the transmission of wrapping techniques within communities.